WhiskeyMC/PulseThread-SIS-Community-/README.md

-# PulseThread SIS — Community Edition
+# PulseThread SIS (Community Edition)

-This repository contains **public reference material** for the **PulseThread SIS (Community Edition)** project.
+PulseThread SIS is a **synchronous-first execution and coordination framework** for Minecraft servers.

-It is intended to provide:
+It exists to solve a specific problem:
-- Licensing terms for the Community Edition
-- Command references for administrators
-- Public API and integration notes for developers

-No source code or compiled binaries are distributed here.
+when multiple heavy systems (AI, generation, structures, datapacks, physics) compete for main-thread or region-thread time, performance collapses in unpredictable ways.

+PulseThread provides a **shared execution pipeline** that cooperative plugins stage work into, instead of each plugin trying to manage load independently.

+This is not a one-click optimizer and not a universal async engine.

+PulseThread SIS is currently in active development.
+Behavior, defaults, and limits may continue to evolve as additional real-world testing is performed.

 ---

-## Purpose
+## What PulseThread Does

-PulseThread SIS is a modular execution, scheduling, and governance framework for Minecraft servers.

-This repository exists to document:
-- How the Community Edition may be used (license terms)
-- What commands are available and how they behave
-- How plugin developers may integrate with the PulseThread execution pipeline using the public APIs

-It is **not** a source repository and **not** a build repository.
+PulseThread centralizes:
+- task staging
+- batching
+- rate limiting
+- fairness
+- safety enforcement
+- recovery under pressure

+Instead of plugins deciding *when* to run heavy work, PulseThread decides **if and how much** work may run at any given moment.

+At runtime, the system continuously answers:

+> How much work can safely execute right now without harming gameplay?

 ---

-## What This Repository Contains

-- **Community Edition license text and schedules**
-- **NOTICE and legal metadata**
-- **COMMANDS.txt**
-  Operator-facing command reference for PulseThread SIS
-- **API and developer notes**
-  Public integration guidance and architectural context

-These documents describe behavior and interfaces but do not include implementation code.
+## Execution Model (Sync-First)

+PulseThread is intentionally **synchronous-first**.

+Heavy computation is performed asynchronously, but **all world mutation is applied synchronously or on region-safe threads**, routed through a single execution authority.

+There are no unsafe async Bukkit mutation paths.

 ---

-## What This Repository Does *Not* Contain

-- Java source code
-- Compiled plugin JARs
-- Build scripts or tooling
-- Internal or proprietary implementation details
+## Architecture Overview

-The PulseThread SIS software itself is distributed separately.
+PulseThread SIS is structured as a strict pipeline:

+- **PulseHook** — discovery and staging only
+- **PulseRuntime** — policy and safety gating
+- **PulseThreadCore** — execution authority and throughput control

+Responsibilities are intentionally separated and not collapsed.

 ---

-## Software Distribution

-PulseThread SIS binaries are distributed through official release channels, including:

-- Modrinth (plugin releases)
-- Official distribution links referenced in release announcements

-Refer to those sources for installation instructions and runtime usage.
+## Constraints (By Design)

+PulseThread enforces hard safety boundaries:

+- No async world mutation
+- No collapsing of Hook, Runtime, or Core roles
+- No unsafe Folia region bypass
+- No unbounded backlog drain
+- No forced execution under unsafe conditions

+These constraints are enforced automatically by runtime gates and governor logic.
+Plugin integrations declare intent; PulseThread decides if and when execution is permitted.

 ---

-## Scope of Documentation
+## Repository Scope

-The documentation in this repository reflects the **current public behavior and APIs** of the Community Edition.

-Some features, limits, and behaviors may differ in Pro or Enterprise editions and are governed by their respective license terms.

-Documentation may evolve as the project continues to be tuned and stabilized.
+This repository contains **public reference material** for the PulseThread SIS Community Edition, including:

+- Command reference (`COMMANDS.txt`)
+- Public API and integration notes
+- Licensing terms and schedules
+- Legal notices

+No source code, compiled binaries, or build artifacts are provided here.

+PulseThread SIS software is distributed separately via official release channels.

 ---

+## Notes for Developers

+This project is intentionally constrained and architecture-locked.

+Developers are encouraged to:
+- review the execution model
+- evaluate the constraints
+- test integrations
+- provide feedback after real-world usage

+Internal design notes and evolving project state are documented in:

+- `NOTES.md`

+---

-## Legal Notice
+## Legal

 PulseThread SIS is authored and maintained by **PerfectPriceProjectsLLC**, distributed under the trade name **WhiskeyMC**.

-Use of the software is governed exclusively by the applicable license terms and schedules contained in this repository and included with the software distribution.
+Use of the software is governed by the applicable license terms and schedules included in this repository and with the software distribution.

----

-## Support

-This repository is not intended for issue tracking or technical support.

-For usage questions, testing feedback, or release information, refer to the official distribution channels associated with PulseThread SIS.
+See `NOTICE` for copyright and trademark information.